 If the registration and annual filing requirements are not met then the foreign trust losses its exemption from having to pay tax on foreign sourced income in New Zealand.

 New Zealand's business environment reputation is excellent

-Furthermore, the way trusts are administered and managed in NZ is considered to be superior, and NZ foreign trusts are perceived to be among the best in the world.
+Furthermore, the way trusts are administered and managed in New Zealand is considered to be superior, and NZ foreign trusts are perceived to be among the best in the world.
 It's worth noting that many countries do not have trusts at all or have different rules surrounding how trusts are handled from a tax, insolvency and matrimonial perspective.
-In many countries trust assets are treated as individual property for the purposes of dealing with creditors, insolvency and matrimonial concerns, In New Zealand trusts are treated as reserved assets for all of the beneficiaries of the trust and protected as such.
+In many countries, trust assets are treated as individual property for the purposes of dealing with creditors, insolvency and matrimonial concerns.
+In New Zealand, trusts are treated as reserved assets for all of the beneficiaries of the trust and protected as such.
 This is not the case in many OECD and other countries.

-Because of its good standing, NZ is not black listed as a "tax haven" country, even though it offers excellent tax advantages like no capital gains taxes.
+Because of its good standing, New Zealand is not black listed as a 'tax haven' country, even though it offers excellent tax advantages like no capital gains taxes.
 This makes establishing a foreign trust a very attractive and low risk option for overseas investors.

 Flexibility and protection

 The trustees of NZ foreign trusts have wide discretionary powers, giving them flexibility, but without compromising the interests of the beneficiaries.